tcoopman/markdown-react/README.md

 This script doesn't parse markdown, instead it uses `evilstreak/markdown-js`.
 I'm probably going to add an other backend too `chjj/marked`

 Some examples can be found in examples.
-After installation, you can run these (`node examples/simple.js`)
+After installation, you can run these (`node examples/simple.js`).
+A server example can be found in [react-markdown-server](https://github.com/tcoopman/markdown-react-server)

 TODO
 ----